splunk/seckit_sa_geolocation/package/README.md

 # Binary File Declaration

-bin/geoipupdate/linux_amd64/geoipupdate is provided by MaxMind source and releases can be found at GeoIPUpdate
+bin/geoipupdate/linux_amd64/geoipupdate is provided by MaxMind source and releases can be found at [github](https://github.com/maxmind/geoipupdate) lib/maxminddb/extension.cpython-37m-x86_64-linux-gnu.so is provided by MaxMind source can be found at [github](https://github.com/maxmind/MaxMind-DB-Reader-python)